FormidableLabs/victory-docs/src/screens/docs/components/victory-errorbar/ecology.md

 ### eventKey

-The `eventKey` prop is used to assign eventKeys to data.
+The `eventKey` prop is used to assign 'eventKeys' to data.
 This prop operates identically to the `x` and `y` data accessor props.
-By default, the eventKey of each datum will be equal to its index in the data array. `eventKey` may also be defined directly on each data object.
+By default, the 'eventKey' of each datum will be equal to its index in the data array. `eventKey` may also be defined directly on each data object.

 ### sharedEvents